Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 - An enema may be used to help empty your bowels.

 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.

-- Central line: A central line is an IV catheter or tube.
-It is put into a large blood vessel near your collarbone, in your neck, or in your groin.
+- A central line (a type of IV catheter) may be placed.
 The central line may be used to give medicines or IV fluids.
 It may also be hooked up to a monitor to take certain blood pressure readings.
 This information helps healthcare providers check how well your heart is working.

 - General anesthesia will keep you asleep and free from pain during surgery.
 Anesthesia may be given through your IV.
 You may instead breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.

 During your surgery: